Sherlock Holmes Faces Death: Plot

 The game gives them clues to the family's secret burial crypt underneath the house, and there they find Brunton murdered, clutching a case containing an old document.
 Holmes examines the body for clues and sets a trap for the murderer.
-After the others have retired for the day, Holmes sneaks back into the crypt and waits for the murderer to reappear.
-Before long, Sexton appears, where Holmes confronts him with the evidence that he has found and observed throughout the investigation.
+After the others have retired for the night, Holmes sneaks back into the crypt and waits for the murderer to reappear.
+Before long, Sexton appears, and Holmes confronts him with the evidence that he has found and observed throughout the investigation.
 Sexton, however, manages to overpower Holmes and takes his revolver.
-Then Sexton confesses that he indeed is the one responsible for the murders.
+Sexton confesses that he indeed is the one responsible for the murders.
 He shoots at Holmes with what turn out to be blank cartridges.
 When Sexton emerges from the crypt, Lestrade and Watson are there waiting to arrest him.

 Explaining the meaning of the document found in the crypt to Sally, Holmes suggests that Sexton had discovered an old land grant that entitled the Musgraves to a fortune of millions of pounds, and had hatched a deadly scheme to gain it for himself.
-The devious doctor had killed both brothers, making Sally heir to the money, and then sought to claim her as his bride by framing her sweetheart, Vickey, for the slayings.
+The devious doctor had killed both brothers, making Sally heir to the money, and then sought to claim her as his bride by framing her sweetheart, Vickery, for the slayings.
 Learning of this, Sally destroys the document that would have made her rich, not wanting to profit at the cost of others' lives.

-Driving away with Watson, Holmes muses on Sally's selfless act:

-There’s a new spirit abroad in the land.
+Driving away with Watson, Holmes muses on Sally's selfless act, "There's a new spirit abroad in the land.
 The old days of grab and greed are on their way out.
-We’re beginning to think of what we owe the other fellow, not just what we’re compelled to give him.
-The time’s coming, Watson, when we shan’t be able to fill our bellies in comfort while other folk go hungry, or sleep in warm beds while others shiver in the cold; when we shan’t be able to kneel and thank God for blessings before our shining altars while men anywhere are kneeling in either physical or spiritual subjection....
-And God willing, we’ll live to see that day, Watson.
+We're beginning to think of what we owe the other fellow, not just what we're compelled to give him.
+The time's coming, Watson, when we shan't be able to fill our bellies in comfort while other folk go hungry, or sleep in warm beds while others shiver in the cold; when we shan't be able to kneel and thank God for blessings before our shining altars while men anywhere are kneeling in either physical or spiritual subjection....
+And God willing, we'll live to see that day, Watson."